+NB.
 We have a legal responsibility to ensure that all our employees have the legal right to live and work in the UK.
-If we make an offer of employment, we will need to check that you are eligible to work in the UK before you start work.
+It is a condition of any offer of employment we make to you that you have, or gain, permission to work in the UK.
+By law, you will not be able to start working for us until you are able to provide evidence that this permission has been granted.